ShadowArcher289/virtural-dnd-board/scripts/imported_camera/README.md

 Hold down the **right mouse button** to rotate the camera.
 There's a slider in the editor to control mouse sensitivity.

-## Installation
-Attach `camera.gd` to your Camera3D node.
-That's it!

 ## License
 [MIT](https://opensource.org/licenses/MIT).